Adderin/CronJobs/README.md

 ```
 $ crontab -e
 ```
-If command above is executed for the first time, it will be prompted to select an editor:
+If command above is executed for the first time, it will be prompted to select an editor (choose any):
 ```
 no crontab for sk - using an empty one
  Select an editor.
 To change later, run 'select-editor'.